How I Found the Way to Japan

 But back in the UK, I was madly keen to make sense of my Japan experience and keep a tight hold of it!
 There was a lot of I didn’t want to forget.
 I got the Rosetta Stone language study programme, kanji flash cards and a scary pile of Japanese textbooks.

 However, I just couldn’t find the right Japanese language lessons in London, at the perfect level for me, at the ideal time of day & a convenient location.
 Many group lessons were aimed at complete beginners, and others were all textbook based.
 Some focused exclusively on JLPT exam prep, or passing Japanese GCSEs or ‘A’ levels.
 This wasn’t what I was looking for…

 I worried about wasting time and money on group lessons that didn’t give me much chance to properly communicate with the only Japanese native speaker in the room – the teacher.

-JapaneseLondon.com puts YOU at the firmly at the centre of your Japanese learning journey.
-Where are you heading?
+JapaneseLondon.com puts YOUR SPEAKING firmly at the centre of your Japanese learning journey.
+Where are YOU heading?
 You need to enjoy the trip.